idwaker/notes/README.md

 # My Notes

-My all notes migrating to jupyter notebook
+My daily notes on development and workflow.